Wild Animals

 A snake bite will typically look like two small puncture wounds about half an inch apart.
 If bitten by a snake, call 911 and the Poison Help Hotline.
 If possible, try to provide a description of the snake.
 For more information, visit healthychildren.org-Snake Bites.

-Most spider bites cause pain, redness, and swelling due to the venom injected during the bite, but most do not cause serious reactions.
+Spider bites can cause pain, redness, and swelling because of the benom injected during the bite.
+Most do not cause serious reactions.

 If bitten by a spider, clean the bite with soap and water and apply a cold compress for 20 minutes.
 Take pain medication as needed.
 Seek immediate medical attention for trouble breathing, fainting, weakness, stomach pain, chest tightness, or if a Black or Brown Widow or Brown Recluse bite is suspected.